top of page

 With small groups of 4–6 people, I can offer individual attention and respond to each participant’s needs.

-Once you've attended one of my workshops, I warmly invite you to come to the Quilting Bee.
-There, you can continue working on your own projects in a calm, friendly atmosphere, exchange ideas with others, or simply enjoy the creative community.
+Anyone who has participated in one of my workshops is welcome to attend the Quilting Bee, which takes place on an irregular basis.
+There, participants can continue working on their own projects in a calm, friendly atmosphere, exchange ideas with others, or simply enjoy the creative community.

 Textile handcraft traditions have their roots in the creative and sustainable use of resources.
 At the center of my workshops are repurposed fabrics and wool from local sheep.
 If not stated otherwise all materials are included.